ktorn/completium-landing/docs/dapp-tools/tools3.md

 This will download and install (or update) the Archetype binary.

-## Commands

-This section presents the available commands.
-The list of commands is displayed with:
+The list of available commands is displayed with:

 ```bash
 $ archetype-cli help
 ```

-### Network
+## Network

 The Tezos blockchain provides serveral networks:
 * a main network which is the real operating network where *real* cryptocurrency are exchanged